madrigals1/leetcode_bot/README.md

 ### Rating

-Prints out rating of users if called without args and data for specific user if called with args.
+Prints out rating of Users and buttons leading to Users' profile in Telegram.

 | Name | Rating |
 | --- | --- |